Amandine Beyer – violin

 The programs of the Kitgut Quartet question the origins of string quartets, and explore the various attempts attempts to write properly instrumental pieces for four voices, in Europe, before the classical period.
 In different chapters, around Schubert and Germany, Mozart and Italy, Beethiven and France and Haydn and England, the Kitgut present another outlook of the birth of the quartet, with the desire to present on stage what punctuates their rehearsals: dialog, fun and spontaneity.

-Since its creation, the quartet has been performing in different European venues and festivals, such as the Théâtre de la Ville/Théâtre des Abbesses in Paris, AMUZ in Antwerp, Royaumont Abbey… They will also perform at the Amsterdam String Quartet Biennale in 2022.
+Since its creation, the quartet has been performing in different European venues and festivals, such as the Théâtre de la Ville/Théâtre des Abbesses in Paris, AMUZ in Antwerp, Royaumont Abbey, the Opera of Dijon with the danser and choreographer Boris Charmatz… They will also perform at the Amsterdam String Quartet Biennale in 2024.

 In 2020, the first album of the Kitgut Quartet is released by Harmonia Mundi. « ‘Tis too late to be wise » is dedicated to Haydn and England (Purcell, Locke).
 The interpretation is hailed by the critics in France and internationnally.
 The album was awarded a « Diapason Découverte ».